Rage, the Flower Thrower

 Ash Salon Street, Bethlehem, West Bank

-The facial expression and the posture of the man in the mural tellingly suggest that there is a violent intent.
-However, by substituting a rock, or a Molotov cocktail or a bomb with a bouquet, Banksy is advocating for peace instead of violence.
+The facial expression and the man’s posture in the mural tellingly suggest that there is a violent intent.
+However, by substituting a rock, or a Molotov cocktail or a bomb with a bouquet, Banksy advocates for peace instead of violence.
 The location itself is prominent to the message behind the image.

-Many associated this mural to those events, but it can also be said to be inspired by the violent unrest in the Middle East.
+Many associated this mural with those events, but it can also be inspired by the violent unrest in the Middle East.
 However, Banksy is a known pacifist and anti-war; several events could have influenced the mural.

 The bouquet in this image symbolizes, in addition to peace, life, and love may also be associated with the commemoration of lost lives during the old era religious conflict.
 The piece is an excellent example of Banksy’s use of art to convey messages of social significance.

 Rage, the Flower Thrower is one of the most important and sought-after works of art by Banksy.
-Since its production, it has been reproduced on phone covers, posters, t-shirts, as well as many other types of merchandise.
-The image is also the one on the cover of Banksy iconic bool “Wall and Piece” produced in 2005.
+Since its production, it has been reproduced on phone covers, posters, t-shirts, and many other types of merchandise.
+The image is also the one on the cover of Banksy’s iconic book “Wall and Piece” produced in 2005.

-Just like many of his other works, Rage, the Flower Thrower, also draws inspiration from political and social situations and always wants the public to be aware of what is happening, as some occurrences might pass over the general public.
+Like many of his other works, Rage, the Flower Thrower, draws inspiration from political and social situations and always wants the public to be aware of what is happening as some occurrences might pass over the general public.
 Banksy uses these circumstances to not only make himself known but also to get his pieces of work out there and educate the public about what is happening around the world.

-By the message relayed by this piece as well as the other events that can be linked to it, Banksy created an essential portrait.
-He has effectively united all kinds of people with different opinions due to the different ways to interpret this artwork.
+By the message relayed by this piece and the other events that can be linked to it, Banksy created an essential portrait.
+He has effectively united people with different opinions due to the different ways to interpret this artwork.
 Banksy has done so, however, in a more controversial way than usual.
 Many do not agree with pacifism and its location in Jerusalem, where there are a high military and gun presence.